kcgrimes/grimes-crate-filler/README.md

 	1. github: https://github.com/kcgrimes/grimes-crate-filler
 	1. Armaholic: http://www.armaholic.com/page.php?id=24116
 2. Simply copy the file "G_Occupation.sqf" into your mission directory
-3. In the ArmA 3 editor, place the Supply Box (NATO) ammo crate found in the Empty -> Ammo section.
+3. In the ArmA 3 editor, place an ammo crate found in the Empty -> Ammo section.
 4. In the crate's Init field, type the following command:

 ```